Luminary-Team/eden-api/.github/pull_request_template.md

-# Pull Request Template
+# Title

-## Descrição
+## Description
-Detalhe aqui as alterações realizadas
+Put the alterations details here

 ## Checklist
 - [] All code in English